1 to 3

-1 to 3 (stylized as 점선면 (1 to 3)) is the third extended play by South Korean singer-songwriter Suho.
+1 to 3 is the third extended play by South Korean singer-songwriter Suho.
 It was released on May 31, 2024, by SM Entertainment.
 The EP contains seven tracks including the two singles, "1 to 3" and "Cheese" featuring Wendy.

 Background and release

 On May 3, 2024, SM Entertainment released the teaser and schedule posters for Suho's third EP 1 to 3.
 It was also announced that the EP would feature two singles: "1 to 3" and "Cheese" (featuring Wendy), with the latter releasing on May 20, and the former, along with the EP on May 31.
 In addition, he also include in the schedule his soundtrack titled "Love You More Gradually" for the drama he starring in.
 On May 17, SM released a teaser poster for the EP's first title track "Cheese" which featured Wendy of Red Velvet and would be releasing on May 20.
 Two days later, the music video teaser was released.
 On May 20, the first single "Cheese" featuring Wendy was released along with its music video.
 On May 24, the track listing was revealed alongside a highlight medley video.
 On May 30, the music video teaser for "1 to 3" was released.
 The EP and the song of the same title along with its music video were released digitally on May 31 while its physical album was issued on June 3, and a tape version on June 10.